Steven O’Neill Gives Back

 Our campus events aim to boost self-esteem, community togetherness and a familial atmosphere.
-Volunteers team up with us to put on birthdays, holiday celebrations, summer events, movie and game nights, baby showers, weekend recreation and other fun activities!
+Volunteers team up with us to put on birthdays, holiday celebrations, summer events, movie and game nights, weekend recreation and other fun activities!

 If you have construction and renovation skills, we need your talents.
 In the past, volunteers have been responsible for renovating homes, providing better living spaces for our children and youth.
 Smaller projects, such as painting, patching and maintenance, are also always available.

 We want to help you help us.
 Tell us you skills and abilities, and we will do our best to pair you up with the perfect volunteer project that puts your gifts to good use.